 After getting a taste of international travel on a volunteer trip, high school program, or an awesome backpacking summer adventure, you aren’t just thinking about study abroad for just a semester, you’re jumping all the way into full degree abroad programs abroad.
 With the many benefits of obtaining your degree abroad, who can blame you?
 There's just one caveat though—you want to attend American universities with campuses abroad.

-Still, American students – or any students – interested in full degree abroad programs might be nervous about whether or not it will “count” in the U.S., no matter if they’re continuing their education or trying to join the workforce.
+Many American students (or any students, really) interested in full degree abroad programs might be nervous about whether or not it will “count” in the U.S., no matter if they’re continuing their education or trying to join the workforce.

-A lot of U.S. universities have built campuses abroad, or are partnered with universities abroad, in order to offer more to their students seeking graduate and undergraduate degrees.
+That's why finding American universities with international campuses is essential for these students.
+A lot of U.S. institutions have built American universities abroad, or are partnered with international institutions, in order to offer more to their students seeking graduate and undergraduate degrees.
 In fact, American colleges and universities operate about 80 branches overseas that teach in English.

-While these campuses may be more popular for short-term or semester study abroad programs, it’s not impossible to earn your entire degree abroad at one of these U.S. universities with international campuses.
+While these American universities abroad may be more popular for short-term or semester study abroad programs, it’s not impossible to earn your entire degree abroad at one of these U.S. universities with international campuses.
 You might even be able to attend a few different international campuses during your degree program!

 These schools offer full undergraduate study in Europe in English.
 That’s great for those with a foreign-language-phobia, but don’t be afraid to at least give the local language a try while you get your degree for an added bonus on your resume.

 If millennium-old historical sites, ornate statues, and rich culture and religion take your breath away, then studying in Rome may be the place for you.
 John Cabot offers a liberal arts education with international experts in the field right along small class sizes, so you won’t have to worry about getting lost among the crowd in this global city.
 Also, word on the street is they may offer their first full MA program in 2017!